Skip to main content

 The Female Hormonal Landscape

-For women, the cyclical nature of governs everything from mood to metabolism.
+For women, the cyclical nature of estrogen and progesterone governs everything from mood to metabolism.
 Conditions like Polycystic Ovary Syndrome (PCOS) are characterized by an excess of androgens (male hormones) and often insulin resistance.
 This combination can lead to irregular periods, acne, and significant difficulty with weight management.
 The metabolic disruption in PCOS makes the body highly efficient at storing fat, requiring a targeted approach to diet and exercise to see results.

 As women approach perimenopause and menopause, the decline in estrogen and progesterone introduces a new set of challenges.
-Lower estrogen levels are associated with a decrease in metabolic rate and a shift in from the hips and thighs to the abdomen.
+Lower estrogen levels are associated with a decrease in metabolic rate and a shift in fat storage from the hips and thighs to the abdomen.

 This hormonal transition is also responsible for symptoms like hot flashes, night sweats, and sleep disturbances, all of which can drain the energy and motivation needed to maintain a consistent wellness routine.
 The accompanying mood changes and feelings of anxiety can further complicate the journey.